Former SC sheriff charged with domestic violence at his home

 COLUMBIA, S.C.
 (AP) — A former South Carolina sheriff who pleaded guilty to stealing public money last month was arrested at his home and charged with criminal domestic violence.

-Former Florence County Sheriff Kenney Boone spent Monday night at the jail in neighboring Darlington County, charged with first-degree criminal domestic violence and violation of probation.
+Former Florence County Sheriff Kenney Boone spent Monday night at the jail in neighboring Darlington County.
+Jail records initially indicted Boone was charged with first-degree criminal domestic violence, which is a felony.

+But the arrest warrants presented to him in bond court Tuesday were for the lesser, misdemeanor charge of second-degree criminal domestic violence and ill treatment of animals.

+Boone came home intoxicated, started arguing with his wife about money, then started throwing things, according to a police report.

 Boone avoided prison time when he was sentenced for embezzlement and misconduct in office on Jan.
 8. But the judge held a five-year prison sentence over his head if he couldn’t complete five years of probation.

 Florence County deputies said they were called to Boone’s home near Florence on Monday.
-They turned the case over to the State Law Enforcement Division, which confirmed Boone’s arrest but did not release any other details.
+They turned the case over to the State Law Enforcement Division.

-Boone, 53, faces up to 10 years in prison of convicted of first-degree criminal domestic violence.
-The felony charge has several different components, including violating an order of protection, using a gun to threaten someone, committing violence in the presence of a minor or preventing a victim from getting to a cellphone to call for help.
+Boone, 53, faces up to three years in prison if convicted of second-degree criminal domestic violence.

 Boone’s attorney on the previous charges did not return a phone and text message from The Associated Press.